Leaving Mérida, Heading South

 Crossing into Portugal: First Stop, Viana do Castelo

 We slid into Portugal like we were sneaking out of a party we never got invited to.
 One faded sign, no fanfare.
 I’d expected a dramatic border moment—a stamp, a sigh, a sudden burst of fado music maybe.
-Instead, Kevin swerved around a cow and said, “Did we just leave Spain?”
-I checked the map. […]
+Before Portugal we dropped into Santiago de Compostela as you will doubtlessly remember!
+We did.
+Instead, Kevin […]

 Santiago de Compostela: Pilgrims and Reflections